PyChina/weekly/content/Issue/issue-398.md

     + REAL PYTHON
     + video

-Learn how every item of data in a Python program can be described by the abstract term “object,” and how to manipulate objects using symbolic names called “variables.”
+Learn how every item of data in a Python program can be described by the abstract term "object," and how to manipulate objects using symbolic names called "variables."

 - [3 个用 Python 构建的拼写检查器软件包](https://pycoders.com/link/3073/web)
     + THEAUTOMATIC.NET

-“Learn what packages can work as a spell checker in Python.
-We’ll discuss pyspellchecker, TextBlob, and autocorrect for performing this task.”
+"Learn what packages can work as a spell checker in Python.
+We'll discuss pyspellchecker, TextBlob, and autocorrect for performing this task."

 - [用 Python 和 Tesseract, OpenCV 以及 Pytesseract 实现 OCR](https://pycoders.com/link/3054/web)
     + FILIP ZELIC